 Congressman Marchant and his wife Donna reside in Coppell, Texas.
-They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of two granddaughters.
+They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of three granddaughters.
 He is a graduate of R.L.
 Turner High School in Carrollton, Texas and holds an honorary doctorate degree from Southern Nazarene University.

 United States Congressman, 2005 -

 Four children, two grandchildren